aws-observability/aws-otel-community/charts/adot-eks-on-ec2-to-cw/README.md

 `values.schema.json` file contains schemas of each values in values.yaml.
 It defines each values’ type, required keys, and constraints.

+`_helpers.tpl` files are used to define GO template helpers to create name variables.

 ## Prerequisite